Internet/Social Media Safety and Digital Literacy Education 101 For Tweens, Teens and Young Adults (grades 6-12)

 Shaw TV Segment On Our Internet and Social Medial Safety Program

-The "Top 10" reasons why our school program is so different from those being offered by other companies and organizations in British Columbia or Canada
+The "Top 10" reasons why our school program is so different from those being offered by other companies and organizations

 #2) We are recognized industry leaders/experts in the fields of Internet and Social Media Safety and digital literacy training.
-Students, teachers, principals, parents, counsellors and law enforcement throughout British Columbia, Saskatchewan and the United States have all agreed that our presentation was the best and most in-depth they have heard on the topic of Internet and Social Media safety.
+Students, teachers, principals, parents, counsellors and law enforcement throughout British Columbia, Alberta, Saskatchewan and the United States have all agreed that our presentation was the “best" and most "in-depth" they have heard on the topic of Internet and Social Media safety.
 Our Internet and Social Media safety presentation stands out as "the must have" program for Jr and Sr high school students in our province, thus why our program has now been heard by more Secondary Schools than any other program in British Columbia over the past two years.
 Click here for actual feedback and testimonials on our program.

 #4) We actually take the time to "Socially Engineer" students at the schools that we will be presenting at, and no other program does this to the depth that we do.
 Not only do we use "open source" Internet platforms to "screen scrape" or "creep" information, we also surreptitiously connect with students directly, via their social networks, which often results in us being invited in as a "friend", thus effectively demonstrating why a student needs to be careful about "friending" or "following" a person they have never met.
 Although we do not disclose or "call out" who those students are at the assembly to prevent group peer embarrassment or shaming, we do use examples from other schools to demonstrate the dangers of TMI (too much information) as it relates to personal safety and privacy challenges when it comes to social media and the Internet.
 We would encourage you to connect with any of the teaching staff at the schools that we have presented at (we can provide references upon request), and they will confirm the positive impact that our "White Hat" social engineering strategy had on their students.

 #6) We stay current in everything we do, and we have documented evidence that our presentation positively changes Internet behavior.
-We are also very proud of the fact that our Internet presentation has saved the lives of students in our province, who were contemplating suicide/self harm as an option, because they were being targeted for cyber-bullying or sexting gone wrong issues.
+We are also very proud of the fact that our Internet presentation has saved the lives of students, who were contemplating suicide/self harm as an option, because they were being targeted for cyber-bullying or sexting gone wrong issues.
 These students heard our empathetic message, reached out to us for help, and in each and every case (often working with their school) we were able to get them the help that they needed.
 No other program offers this unique on-line outreach for students.

 #7) At the conclusion of the presentation, Darren also offers his time and services for free to those students and teachers who contact him directly wanting to have their Social Network security settings checked.
 If Darren identifies a problem, he provides one-on-one online coaching to make things more secure.
 Tens of thousands of students and hundreds of parents and teachers have taken Darren up on this offer.
 No other company provides this free service to schools and their students.
 Given Darren's background, we have become an on-line resource for students, teachers and even parents who want or need to connect with us on issues or challenges specific to their on-line and even off-line activities, and this is something that we are very proud of.
 Plain and simple students, teachers, parents and law enforcement internationally "trust" Darren and the information that he provides.